 The Caravanserai, Middle East

-A resting in the desert
+A Resting Place in the Desert

 Sad Al-Saltaneh, one of Persia’s best urban caravanserai and the largest indoor inn in the world